 Cost of Living: 7% below the national average.

 Climate: Fayetteville has a humid, four-season climate.
 Summer temperatures are in the 80s and 90s.
 Winters are mild, with temperatures in the 30s, 40s and 50s.
 On average, the area receives 45 inches of rain and 9 inches of snow per year.

 At Least One Hospital Accepts Medicare Patients?
 Yes

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: Yes, provided by Ozark Regional Transit

 Crime Rate: Meets the national average

 Is Arkansas Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 175% greater than the national average.
 The poverty rate is above the national average, but this is attributed to the large student population.

-Notes: Fayetteville has nearly doubled in size within the last decade or so and is the fastest growing city in Arkansas.
+Notes: Fayetteville has nearly doubled in size within the last decade or two and is one of the fastest growing cities in Arkansas.
 It is a nice place with a lot to offer for the price.